kkots/ggxrd_hitbox_overlay_2211/README.md

 The allowed key names are listed at the start of the sample INI file.

 If the mod is already running, you don't need to do anything in order to apply the new hotkeys and settings.
 The mod can reread the settings on the fly, without reloading the mod or restarting the game (this was tested to work even on Ubuntu/Linux running GGXrd under Steam Proton).

-`slowmoTimes` is not a key combination, it must be a round integer number.

 ## Framebar